Social Welfare Courses

 Ssw 740 Social Gerontology: Policies, Programs, and Services (3)

 Overview of the field of social gerontology with particular emphasis on the needs and problems of the elderly and the social work practice and programs designed to meet those needs.
-Prerequisite: Ssw 600.
+Prerequisite: Ssw 600 or consent of instructor.

 Ssw 741 Practice with Mature and Aging Adults (3)